 But I did finish the 13.1, I try to remind myself–the longest I’d ever run.
 It was one of those transcendent running experiences, the kind where there I was completely in the zone.

 * * *

-I spent exactly one semester in graduate school pursuing my MFT license, before deciding it wasn’t worth my time.
-This isn’t to say that therapists don’t do great work, so much as it was to say that I didn’t want to sit through weekly four-hour seminars of power point presentations copied and pasted directly from the assigned textbook reading, 3-4 classes a week, for two years, followed by licensing exams and clinical hours, all to basically work with the same population I’m already working with.
+I spent exactly one semester in graduate school pursuing my MFT license, before deciding it wasn’t a match, for me.
+This isn’t to say that therapists don’t do great work, so much as it was to say that I didn’t want to sit through weekly four-hour seminars of power point presentations copied and pasted directly from the assigned textbook reading, 3-4 classes a week, for two years, followed by licensing exams and clinical hours, all to basically work with the same clients that I’m already working with.

 * * *

 I helped to co-create a mastermind group, created and lead my first group coaching experiences and tele-seminars, and then updated The Coaching Blueprint.
 I didn’t update The Courageous Living Program with new material, but I did change the font in a fit of desire for a better aesthetic.
 This is far bigger a job than you’d think.